bshahar/Trading-system/README.md

 ## Remove product from a store
 ### parameters:
-1. managerUserId - the owner/ manager user name in the system.
+1. managerUserName - the owner/ manager user name in the system.
-2. storeId - name of the store as it is in the system.
+2. storeName - name of the store as it is in the system.
-3. prodId - prduct name.
+3. prodName - prduct name.
 ### How to use
     "removeProduct" : [
       {